Home » Programming Languages Standards

 (click on any intermediate node to extend the tree.
 Mouse-over on the standard's name to have its full title.
 Click on it to visit one of the suppliers)

-Note: this tree is automatically generated and is intended for a first global approach.
+Note: this tree is partially automatically generated and is intended for a first global approach.
 Do double-check the requirements and completeness (exemple of mistake: listing the rare earth metals standard for an MRI is not appropriate.
 An MRI has no real magnet.)

 Refer to the standards official organisations listed in our tool directory.